Melatonin For Dogs: Benefits, Dosage & Side Effects

 • Drowsiness or confusion

-• increased heart rate or tachycardia
+• Increased heart rate or tachycardia

 • Fertility issues

-• Insulin resistance (Melatonin causes insulin resistance and is not recommended for diabetic dogs)
+• Insulin resistance (melatonin causes insulin resistance and is not recommended for diabetic dogs)

 Minimal documentation is available for correct dosages of melatonin, but we know it interacts with drugs, disrupts hormone production, and can make some dogs sick.
 For that reason, getting the dosage and frequency correct is vital.
-You can expect melatonin to work in 15-20 minutes after ingestion.
+The correct dosage will depend on your dog’s weight and health needs.
+Always talk to your vet about what dosage is best for your pooch, the pros and cons of new supplements, and follow instructions on product labels.

-Top melatonin supplements for dogs
+The best melatonin supplements for dogs

 K9Select 3mg Melatonin for dogs